|

 choose from the following Out-of-Area plans:

-- Currently, there is no premium charge for those enrolled in an
+morethere is no premium charge for those enrolled in an Out-of-Area

 Medicare's Impact on Retiree Health Insurance:

-typically occurs at the age of 65 but may occur earlier under certain
+Medicare (which typically occurs at the age of 65 but may occur

 - In order to maintain full health insurance coverage as a Medicare

-- Currently, you only need to enroll in Medicare Parts A and B. There
+- You only need to enroll in Medicare Parts A and B. Do not

-is no need for you to enroll in Medicare's prescription drug plan (Part
+enroll in Medicare's prescription drug plan (Part D).
+Doing so

 Available Dental Plans